Fun and easy crate training for you and your dog

 Potty Training and crate training together

-I often get asked what the easiest way to pony train is…and my answer is always crate training.
+I often get asked what the easiest way to potty train is…and my answer is always crate training.
 Follow the steps above for crate training but before entering the crate and every single time you open the crate door to let the your pup outside run to the door for a potty break.
 This is before your puppy has a chance to piddle on the floor.

 Lots of rewards verbal and treats when they go potty.
 If they haven’t gone in a while you can always put them back in he crate for another 10-15 minutes and try again.
 Set them up for success, dogs don’t want to pee where they sleep and crate training will help get you both on a schedule.